floverfelt/floverfelt.github.io/_posts/2022-05-09-experiences-in-the-office.md

 ### There's two classes of workers

 When half the office is remote and half isn't, you create an incredibly bifrucated social environment.
 For one thing, I always felt like I wasn't cashing in on some work benefits by coming in.
 The remote workers got to wake up at 8:55, I had to get up at 7:30.
-They didn't have to setup meetings, attend work functions
+They didn't have to setup meetings, attend work functions, etc. I did.
+They didn't have to respond promptly to messages, I did because I was at the office.
+They could leave for multiple hours at a time.
+I couldn't without it being very obvious.